 I had thought I was ready but I was very far from it.
 Eventually, we left the hospital a week later with our baby boy and I had learned a ton of lessons.

 My advice to prospective fathers would be, brace for impact.
 You might think you are ready for what’s coming but you’re not.
-But don’t panic, you’re built for this so God will provide you with the strength to be a gentleman when your fiancee needs it.
+But don’t panic, everything has a tendency of falling into place.
+If you are honestly up for the task, God will provide you with the strength to be a gentleman.
 You will never be ready to be a dad but you have what it takes to prove yourself worth it.
-Stay tuned to more on the family issue.
+Please check out our other article on how fatherhood has impacted my lifestyle.
 Follow my conversation on Twitter here.